Emerald Ash Borer

 Emerald Ash Borer (EAB) is a green jewel beetle that feeds on ash tree species.
 The beetle originated from Asia and is thought to have been introduced to North America in the 1990's on solid wood packing material.
 In the U.S., EAB is a federally quarantined, invasive tree pest responsible for the death or decline of more than 50 million ash trees to date.

-Help us map the trees in Boulder, so we can make sure our urban canopy will thrive for years to come.
-Map your trees here.
+Visit Be Heard Boulder, the city's new online engagement platform, to help us map the trees in Boulder so we can make our urban canopy thrive for years to come.

 Is there a public Ash Tree near you?

 Enter your address to find out if you have a Public Ash Tree near you.
 This map shows only Public Ash trees.

 = Untreated Public Ash Trees

 Are You Treating a Public Ash Tree?